Nariod/RustPacker/README.md

 For regular use, you can set an alias:
 - On Linux host: `alias rustpacker='podman run --rm -v $(pwd)/shared:/usr/src/RustPacker/shared:z rustpacker RustPacker'`
 - Then: `rustpacker -f shared/calc.raw -i ntcrt -e xor -b exe`
-- The output binary alRetrieve the output binary along with the Rust source files in the `output_RANDOM_NAME` folder in `shared`

 ### Manual install on Kali
 Install dependencies: